 The symptoms associated with the common cold and the flu feel similar at the beginning:

-You can recognize a real flu by:
+You can recognize a the flu by the following signs and symptoms:

 - a high fever which may rise to 39°C or higher within 12 hours